tawfiqkhalilieh/chess_smart_thinking/README.md

 **Chess Smart Thinking** is a multi-service, event-driven machine learning pipeline that scrapes chess.com data, analyzes it, trains a model to predict human thinking time, and provides a frontend for gameplay against the trained model.

+### Note: The UI for this project isn't ready and deployed yet.

 ---

 ## 🚀 Features